 Generally speaking, main asset finance options for businesses include Commercial Hire Purchases, Financial and Operating Leases and Chattel Mortgages.
-Each is suited to different commercial circumstances, so when considering your options, you may want to talk to your accountant or tax advisor.
-Below is an introduction to these main types of asset finance.
+As each one of these is suitable to different commercial requirements, so when considering your options, it is better to speak to your accountant or tax advisor.

 Commercial Hire Purchase

 With this type of finance, you hire and use the asset until the last payment.
-When you make the final instalment, title of the asset transfers to you.
-You can tailor payment options, including the loan period, a deposit and a larger final balloon payment.
+When you make the final installment, title of the asset transfers to you.
+Your periodical payment will be based on the asset price, the loan term, initial deposit and a final residual or balloon payment.

-Chattel Mortgages are a popular finance solution where you own the asset from the outset and your loan agreement is secured by the asset.
-You can tailor your loan payments by choosing the term — typically up to five years.
-Other payment options can include a deposit and a larger final instalment.
+In Chattel Mortgages, you own the asset right away and your loan is secured by the asset.
+You can choose your loan repayments based on the term, which is generally up to five years.

-With a Finance Lease, the financier owns the asset however you bear the risk of disposal (of the asset) at the end of lease.
-This type of lease can benefit businesses that need the latest vehicles or equipment without tying up a large amount of capital.
-You can choose lease payments in advance or arrears and terms up to five years.
-A residual value is required in line with the asset’s use and the Australian Taxation Office’s guidelines.
+With a Finance Lease, the lender owns the asset however you bear the risk of asset disposal at the end of lease.
+Finance lease can be useful to those businesses that are looking for new vehicles or equipments without putting up a large amount of capital.
+You can select the option of lease payments in advance or in arrears and up to five years term.
+A residual value is required to be paid in line with the asset’s use at the end of the lease or its useful life.

-Operating Lease can often be used to fund a number of different assets.
-Payments towards this type of finance can sometimes be considered operating costs and will not appear as a liability on your balance sheet.
+Operating Lease allows you to use an asset but does not convey the rights of ownership.
+It represents an off-balance sheet mode of financing wherein repayments under the lease can sometimes be considered as operating costs and will not appear as a liability on your balance sheet.

 - plant and machinery

-Asset finance is usually set over a period of one year through to seven years.
-There are a lot of very competitive rates for asset finance – some as low as some home loan rates.
+Asset finance is usually set over a period of one to seven years.
+There are a lot of very competitive rates for asset finance available, some even as low as home loan rates.